DJ Tillu: Plot

-Seeing the fight ensure, CI Rao stops Tillu and Radhika.
-To escape from the situation, Radhika tells that she does not know Tillu and that she needs to be dropped at her house.
-Shannon later finds Tillu at a tea stall and asks him about the money.
-Tillu tells that it was in his car and gets Shannon to drive to the earlier spot, but the car and the money are missing.
+Seeing the fight, CI Rao stops Tillu and Radhika.
+To escape from the situation, Radhika pretends that she does not know Tillu and that she needs to be dropped off at her house.
+Shannon later finds Tillu at a tea stall and asks him about his money.
+Tillu tells Shannon that it was in his car and gets Shannon to drive to the earlier spot, but the car and the money are missing.
 He then finds the car and Radhika at the spot where they buried Rohit and Shannon finds his money.
-Radhika explains that Rao actually came into her apartment and found blood and threatened that he would get her arrested and attempts to assault her, but manages to escape.
+Radhika explains that Rao actually came into her apartment and found blood, threatened that he would get her arrested and attempted to assault her, but she managed to escape.
 Later, they are chased by Rao and Shannon is thrown out of the car.

-However, Tillu and Radhika escape and reaches a hotel with the money.
+However, Tillu and Radhika escape and reach a hotel with the money.
 Radhika explains to Tillu that she tried to give the money to Chandrakant, but he also tried to assault her, which made her to leave the premises.
-Tillu goes to the restroom and in this timespan, Radhika leaves the hotel with the money.
-Shannon and Rao find Tillu in the hotel room and beat him to the point where he goes into a coma and loses his memory.
-Tillu is then admitted to the hospital, where Shannon and Rao interrogate Tillu for the money and the cop's phone.
-With Tillu not remembering what happened, the cop files a case in court with Radhika and attempts to get them both arrested for the murder.

-At court, it is revealed that Tillu actually bribed Chandrakant and Rao's colleague with a video and manages to get both Radhika and Rao arrested.
-A month later, Tillu visits Radhika in prison and explains that he never lost his memory and made a plan to find Radhika and obtains the money by bribing a music director, who behaved rudely with Radhika.
-He manages to issue a bail order and gets Radhika released.
-Tillu explains that he only helped her, because he felt bad for her.
-Later, Shannon calls Tillu and asks for his money, where Tillu tells him that the money is in Paris and that the story would continue from there.
+Tillu goes to the restroom, while Radhika leaves the hotel with the money.
+Shannon and Rao thrash Tillu, who goes into a coma and loses his memory.
+Tillu is then admitted to the hospital, where Shannon and Rao interrogate Tillu for the money and Rao's phone.
+With Tillu not remembering what happened, Rao files a case in court with Radhika and attempts to get them both arrested for the murder.
+During the case hearing in court, it is revealed that Tillu actually bribed Chandrakant and Rao's colleague Fish with a video and manages to get both Radhika and Rao arrested.
+A month later, Tillu visits Radhika in prison and explains that he never lost his memory and hatched a plan to find Radhika and obtain the money by bribing a music director, who behaved rudely with Radhika.
+He manages a bail order and gets Radhika released.
+Tillu explains that he helped her only because he felt bad for her.
+Later, Shannon calls Tillu and asks for his money, where Tillu tells him that the money is in Paris and that the plot would continue from there.